PelionIoT/nanostack-border-router/README.md

 $ mbed add "library URL"
 ```

-For your mesh border router, you may need the following modules (dependencies):
+For your border router, you may need the following modules (dependencies):

 - Nanostack Border Router (this repository).
 - Backhaul drivers, for example [Ethernet](https://github.com/ARMmbed/sal-nanostack-driver-k64f-eth) or [SLIP](https://github.com/ARMmbed/sal-stack-nanostack-slip).